ajspurr/medical_cost_prediction/README.md

 <p align="center"><img src="/output/models/vif_table.png" width="300"/></p>

 ### Assumption #3: Multivariate normality (residuals of the model are normally distributed)
-It seems this assumptions is generally less relevant for machine learning than it is for classical statistics.
+It seems this assumption is generally less relevant for machine learning than it is for classical statistics.
 The p-values of your model coefficients depend on this assumption.
 So if you are using your model to make inferences about the data, this assumption needs to be explored.
 However, if you are primarily concerned with your predictions (as is normally true for machine learning), this assumption is not important.
 Furthermore, according to [this source](https://www.decisiondata.blog/understanding-linear-regression-6db487377bac) even if you are trying to make inferences, if your dataset is "large enough and is not too far from normality then, by the Central Limit Theorem, our assumption of normality is not that important, and any inference from the model will still be valid."

 As shown below, the residuals in my model are not normally distributed.
 It seems that this assumptions is more relevant for